We all know that stretching before and after running can help prevent injuries and relax your body.

 I’m going to focus on the three that I have found most helpful: butt kicks, leg swings, and Frankensteins.
 I’ve found that if I don’t include the last two in particular, my run will hurt more.

 1. Butt Kicks

-Run forward and kick your feet up high so that it hits your bottom with each step.
-The idea is to have short strides/steps and focus more on kicking up your feet as opposed to how fast you’re going.
+Run forward and kick your feet back up high, so that they hit your butt with each step.
+The idea is to have short strides/steps and focus more on kicking your feet up as opposed to how fast you’re going.
 Repeat for a designated length.
 I do the length of my condo.